Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 Putting A Price On Growth

 So we need to move away from the simple low p:e approach and add some nuance to the proceedings.
-If you survey the normal spread of p:e ratios on the street, you’ll find that the p:e ratios displayed by companies with different growth rates follow a very logical progression.
+If you survey the normal spread of p:e ratios on the street, you’ll find that the p:e ratios displayed by companies with different growth rates follow a reasonably logical progression.
 Generally speaking, the higher the expected future growth rate, the higher the p:e ratio.
 Investors are looking ahead and basing their pricing decisions not on current earnings but on their estimate of future earnings.
 The more earnings are expected to grow in the future, the higher the price the investor is willing to pay today.

 But overly optimistic investor expectations are usually brought back down to earth at some point and horizons are shortened to a more realistic time frame.
-As expectations are reduced, the p:e ratio drops, and excitable investors shift their attention elsewhere.
+As expectations are reduced, the share price drops, the p:e ratio comes down, and excitable investors shift their attention elsewhere.

 The reality is that the future is highly unpredictable.
 Company fortunes wax and wane.
 Economic trends shift.
 Investor sentiment rises and falls.
 Any future predictions are going to be rough estimates at best.
 Trying to predict growth rates too far out into the future is a fool’s errand.